bifromqio/bifromq-plugin-anyauth/README.md

 ![device-authn.png](docs%2Fimg%2Fdevice-authn.png)

 As shown in the above figure, the customized auth service has to query users' credentials from database.
-In the project, the interface `IAuthStorage` is provided and `MySql` is implemented based on the interface.
+In the project, the interface `IAuthStorage` is provided and `MySqlAuthStorage` is implemented based on the interface.
 One can also extend the implementation, e.g. redis and mongo.

 Noticing, there is a implicit prerequisite, i.e. the credentials have been store in the database in advance.
 It can be done by other services, which is omitted here.